davemaurer/daily_exercises/arrays/arrays_0.md

 - Arrays are data structures which are BUILT IN to Ruby, just like Hashes and Structs.
 They are also indexed and ordered, as we will see below.

+- Arrays are meant to store values, but one array is itself, one value.
+That's why you can
+  do: `letters = ['a', 'b', 'c']` and expect letters to point to ONE value, the letters array.

 - Arrays hold multiple values.
 So, they are used when you have more than one value you want to keep in the same place.
 If you have a group of 12 numbers(or strings, or symbols, or whatever),